m.Stock by Mirae AssetOpen Demat Account

 Sector & Market Context

-According to reports, India’s e-commerce market is expected to expand from US$80 billion in 2025 to US$196 billion by FY ‘30.
+According to a November 2025 report from Mordor Intelligence, the market is expected to grow from $136.43 billion in 2025 to $327.38 billion in 2030.
 The growth is driven by the rising middle class, rural internet adoption, digital payments, and demand for affordable, diverse products.
 While Amazon and Flipkart dominate premium e-commerce, Meesho has carved a niche in value e-commerce by focusing on non-branded, cost-effective categories.

 Furthermore, Meesho’s approach mirrors global success stories like China’s Pinduoduo and Indonesia’s Tokopedia, underscoring its potential to capitalize on India’s low-cost, high-volume consumer base.